superseriousbusiness/gotosocial/CONTRIBUTING.md

 In case this post disappears, here are the steps (slightly modified):

 >
-> Pull the original package from the canonical place with the standard go get command:
+> Fork the repository on GitHub or set up whatever other remote git repo you will be using.
+In this case, I would go to GitHub and fork the repository.
 >
-> `go get github.com/superseriousbusiness/gotosocial`
+> Now clone the upstream repo (not the fork):
 >
-> Fork the repository on GitHub or set up whatever other remote git repo you will be using.
-In this case, I would go to GitHub and fork the repository.
+> `mkdir -p ~/go/src/github.com/superseriousbusiness && git clone git@github.com:superseriousbusiness/gotosocial ~/go/src/github.com/superseriousbusiness/gotosocial`
 >
-> Navigate to the top level of the repository on your computer.
-Note that this might not be the specific package you’re using:
+> Navigate to the top level of the upstream repository on your computer:
 >
-> `cd $GOPATH/src/github.com/superseriousbusiness/gotosocial`
+> `cd ~/go/src/github.com/superseriousbusiness/gotosocial`
 >
 > Rename the current origin remote to upstream:
 >